awsdocs/aws-cdk-guide/doc_source/work-with-cdk-go.md

 The Go language binding for the AWS CDK is now available as a Developer Preview\.
 It is not suitable for production use and may undergo significant changes before being designated stable\.
 To follow development, see the [Project Board](https://github.com/aws/jsii/projects/3) on GitHub\.
 Please [report any issues](https://github.com/aws/aws-cdk/issues/new/choose) you encounter\.

 Unlike the other languages the CDK supports, Go is not a traditional object\-oriented programming language\.
 Go uses composition where other languages often leverage inheritance\.
-We have tried to employ idiomatic Go approaches as much as possible, but there are places where the CDK charts its own path\.
+We have tried to employ idiomatic Go approaches as much as possible, but there are places where the CDK charts its own course\.

 This topic explains the ins and outs of working with the AWS CDK in Go\.
 See the [announcement blog post](https://aws.amazon.com/blogs/developer/getting-started-with-the-aws-cloud-development-kit-and-go/) for a walkthrough of a simple Go project for the AWS CDK\.